Hard Carbon Density and Conductivity vs Prussian Blue: Sodium-Ion Battery Powder Test Data

 ![]() |

-On the anode side, carbon-based materials—particularly hard carbon—are considered the most practical choice due to their low sodium insertion potential, high capacity, excellent cycling stability, resource availability, and simple preparation process.
-Hard carbon stands out for its large interlayer spacing, low cost, tunable synthesis, and the possibility of deriving from renewable precursors.
+On the anode side, carbon-based materials—particularly hard carbon— are considered the most practical choice due to their low sodium-insertion potential, high capacity, excellent cycling stability, resource availability, and relatively simple preparation.
+Hard carbon stands out for its large interlayer spacing (larger than graphite, enabling Na⁺ storage between disordered graphene layers), low cost, tunable synthesis, and the possibility of derivation from renewable precursors.
 Figure 3 illustrates a typical hard carbon synthesis process and its microstructural characteristics.

-Evaluating prussian blue structure, electronic conductivity and prussian blue density together with hard carbon density and conductivity at the powder stage is critical for rapid material screening and downstream electrode design.
+Evaluating Prussian blue structure, electronic conductivity, and Prussian blue density together with hard carbon density and conductivity at the powder stage is critical for rapid material screening and downstream electrode design.
+This study evaluates four Prussian blue materials (PB-1 to PB-4) and four hard carbon materials (HC-1 to HC-4) using the PRCD3100 system to measure their electrical conductivity and compaction density across a controlled pressure range.

 The PRCD3100 (IEST) was used to characterize the conductivity and Prussian blue density and hard carbon density properties.
 The Prussian blue samples(PB-1/PB-2/PB-3/PB-4) were tested in a two-probe mode, while the hard carbon samples(HC-1/HC-2/HC-3/ HC-4) were measured using a four-probe method to improve accuracy.
 The testing equipment is shown in Figure 4.